RobWi01/DataEngLib/README.md

 ```

 ### Get started
-How to use this library in Max's code:
+Make sure version==0.2.11 of Polygon-api-client is installed, code will not work with later versions.
+Example of how to use this library in Max's code, delete main() in Max's and replace with the library:

 ```Python
 from MainFuncLib import mainFunc

 # Example with 2 currency pairs
 currency_pairs = [["AUD", "USD", [], Portfolio.Portfolio("AUD", "USD")],